Fyzxs/DotNetCoreTcr/README.md

 ### Pausing
 You can hit 'p' to pause.
 And then 'p' again to resume.
 This will allow for some changes without TCR fighting you.
 I added it for project creation... then I created a script to do my project creation for me to work with TCR.

+### BEEP BEEP
+It beeps.
+I tried to make happy and sad sounding beeps; but it'll beep at you after running the tests.

 ## Running
 Running the script is pretty simple